Building a High-Performing Team: the Art of Hiring & Onboarding

 Employer Branding

 Last but far from the least in our triptych of talent acquisition—Employer Branding.
 Safe to say, it’s the corporate world’s equivalent to the intoxicating smell of Chanel No. 5.
-The first whiff allies job seekers to the employers, similar to the winged population of Austin bats universally flocking to the classic Congress Avenue Bridge.
+The first whiff allies job seekers to the employers, similar to the winged population of Austin bats universally flocking to the timeless Congress Avenue Bridge.
 Your brand should do nothing less than take taglines from being inspirational to aspirational.

 A solid branding strategy aids in communicating the message of spirit, helping companies set the tone for subsequent time ahead employee-employer relations.
 It gives the company a chance to highlight their one-off benefits, culture and esteem for their employees.
-An aspirational brand molds a magnificent striking category-defining resource, calling forth a new generation of talent pools.
+An aspirational brand molds a magnificent striking example, calling forth a new generation of talent pools.

 Jane De Souza, a top executive from a front— Source: Industry Documentation